WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 You can fix this by using SMTP instead of the PHP mail function.
 SMTP (Simple Mail Transfer Protocol) is the industry standard for sending emails reliably.

-The main benefit of using the Gmail SMTP plugin is that it lets you send WordPress emails securely using your Gmail account without you having to enable less secure apps in your account.
+The main benefit of using the WP Mail SMTP plugin is that it lets you send WordPress emails securely using your Gmail or G Suite account without requiring to enable less secure apps in your account.

-In addition, unlike other SMTP plugins, you won’t need to enter your Gmail username and password in your WordPress dashboard where other site users can see them.
-By using this method, you’ll keep your WordPress site secure.
+In addition, unlike many other SMTP options, you won’t need to enter your Gmail username and password in your WordPress dashboard where other site users can see them.
+By using this method, you’ll help to keep your WordPress site secure.

-Let’s take a look at how to set up Gmail SMTP for sending WordPress emails.
+Let’s take a look at how to set up WP Mail SMTP for sending WordPress emails.

 Step 2: Create a Web Application

 To create an application, you’ll first need to sign in and access Gmail’s application registration.
 Clicking that link should open this Google page in a new tab or window, and you’ll want to keep your site settings open (we’ll return to those later).

 Once you’ve followed that link and logged into your Gmail account, you should see a form named “Register your application for Gmail API in Google API Console”.